patagonaa/music-sync-converter/README.md

 - Convert album covers of unsupported files to jpeg with 320x320 px max (while retaining aspect ratio)
 - Exclude `Z:\Audio\Webradio` and `Z:\Audio\Music\Albums\Nickelback`
 - Change every first character of file/dir names to uppercase so things that sort case-sensitive work properly
+- Reorder file table (required if the target device doesn't sort files and/or folders by itself and instead uses the FAT order)

 ```js
 {